rgrrrrrba/rgrrrrrba.github.io/_posts/post/2024-04-14-minimum-viable-programmer.md

 The Last Responsible Moment principle is one of my favourite tools.
 I use it every day, for both big and small decisions.

 Sometimes we're operating on limited data.
-Remember that we've for those cognitive biases at play.
+Remember that we've got those cognitive biases at play.
 You won't always make the best decision the first time around.

 So, try to design your day in a way that doesn't stop you from changing course.